gnfisher/roulette_on_rails/readme.md

 I think the app does a decent job of using Object Oriented Design principles to keep things loosely coupled and easy to reason about.

-The entire project was carried out using Design Driven Development techniques.
+The entire project was carried out using Discovery Testing techniques.
 Essentially, starting with a feature spec and working top down to discover value objects and collaborator objects, and then writing specs for those.
 I didn't write tests for the rake tasks nor for the WeatherChecker class.
 This was a code